- Solar advice hub

 That’s why you should think about signing up for Sunsave Plus, and taking advantage of the Sunsave Guarantee.

-You’ll receive 24/7 monitoring and maintenance, plus a free replacement battery and inverter once they decline below a certain level.
+You’ll receive 24/7 monitoring, maintenance, plus a free battery upgrade - and a free inverter replacement, if required.

-The Sunsave Guarantee includes downtime protection – which means you can get reimbursed if your panels underperform for an extended period of time – and your system will also be insured by Aviva against damage, fire and theft.
+The Sunsave Guarantee also includes downtime protection – which means we'll credit your monthly payments if your panels underperform for an prolonged period of time – and your system will be insured by Aviva against damage, fire, and theft.

 If you want to make any warranty claims, we’ll also manage those.